nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Nebraska Marriage Records Public?

 In Nebraska, certain types of marriage records are open to the public.
-For instance, Marriage licenses are considered non-confidential and open to the public.
+For instance, marriage licenses are considered non-confidential and open to the public.
 Interested persons can obtain such records by searching local archives or public indexes.
-However, certified copies of a marriage certificate are not as accessible.
-Such records can only be obtained by spouses and parents.
+However, access to certified copies of a marriage certificate is limited.
+These documents can only be obtained by spouses and parents, or in some cases, by individuals with a direct and tangible interest, depending on the age of the record or the requester's relationship to the parties.
+In situations where both spouses are deceased, a death certificate may be required to obtain the marriage record.
 In addition, applicants may need to provide a reason for the request and a government-issued ID to prove their identity.

 How to Find Marriage Records in Nebraska